AcidChristLab/ChatGPT-API-Apps/README.md

-# Android ChatGPT API apps
+# ChatGPT API apps
-Here I will be collecting a list of Android Apps ChatGPT that can run for free on OpenAi API.
+Here I will be collecting a list of Apps and WebApps ChatGPT that can run for free on OpenAi API.

 ---